World Chess Championship 2016: Game 16: Carlsen–Karjakin 1–0

 Karjakin, as Black, was forced to take risks, because he needed to win the game to avoid losing the match.
 He played the Sicilian Defence, the only appearance of that opening in the match.
 Carlsen played calmly with a weakness-free position while Karjakin desperately attempted to create chances.
 This did not work, and Carlsen soon gained an advantage.
 Karjakin might still have managed to hold a draw, but since he had to win he left himself open to a winning attack.
 Carlsen finished the game with the queen sacrifice 50.Qh6+!!, which leads to mate on the following move.
+Grandmaster Lubomir Kavalek described the move as "the most brilliant final move of any world chess championship in history."